stephw-tib/pid4nfdi-training/docs/source/orcid.rst

 Find instructions on how to set up your ORCID record and get an ORCID iD in the ORCID documentation on `Vimeo <https://vimeo.com/showcase/4268215/video/236778203>`_.

+**How do I find out if I already have an ORCID iD?**

+You remember vaguely that you have once registered for an ORCID iD while submitting a paper?
+Search with your name for your ORCID profile (record) in the `ORCID registry <https://orcid.org/>`_

 **Where can I find essential information about ORCID?**